syte-ai/Android-SDK/README.md

 ## Image Search

 Object detection ("bounds") and a similarity search ("Items") per object detected in the image.
-Search can be performed with a wild image or image URL.
+Search can be performed with an image or image URL.

-# URL image search
-To use the Url image Search functionality do the following:
+To use the image Search functionality do the following:

 1. Retrieve the Image Search client:

     `ImageSearchClient imageSearchClient = initSyte.getImageSearchClient();`

-2. Create the UrlImageSearch class instance and pass the required data.
+2. Create dedicated class instance and pass the required data.

+For Url image search:

     `UrlImageSearch urlImageSearch = new UrlImageSearch(
         <image URL>,
         <Syte product type>
     );`

+For image search:

+    `ImageSearch ImageSearch = new ImageSearch(
+        <image Uri>
+    );`

 3. Retrieve bounds:

+For Url image search:

     `SyteResult<BoundsResult> result = imageSearchClient.getBounds(urlImageSearch);`

+For image search:

+    `SyteResult<BoundsResult> result = imageSearchClient.getBounds(context, imageSearch);`

 4. Retrieve offers for a bound:

     `SyteResult<ItemsResult> imageSearchClient.getItems(result.data.getBounds().get(index), null);`

 You can pass CropCoordinates instance instead of *null* here to enable the crop functionality.

-# "Wild" image search

-To use the "Wild" image Search functionality do the following:

-1. Retrieve the Image Search client:

-    `ImageSearchClient imageSearchClient = initSyte.getImageSearchClient();`

-2. Create the ImageSearch class instance and pass the required data.

-    `ImageSearch ImageSearch = new ImageSearch(
-        <image Uri>
-    );`

-3. Retrieve bounds:

-    `SyteResult<BoundsResult> result = imageSearchClient.getBounds(context, imageSearch);`

-4. Offers retrieval process is the same as for Url image search.
+Example:

+    CropCoordinates coordinates = new CropCoordinates(0.2, 0.2, 0.8, 0.8); // The coordinates should be relative ranging from 0.0 to 1.0
+    SyteResult<ItemsResult> imageSearchClient.getItems(result.data.getBounds().get(index), coordinates);

+**NOTE**
+Offers for the first bound will be retrieved by default.
+Use **urlImageSearch.setRetrieveOffersForTheFirstBound(false)**  or **imageSearch.setRetrieveOffersForTheFirstBound(false)** to disable this behaviour.

 # Product Recommendations
 To use the "Recommendations" functionality, do the following: